-The following Code of Conduct) and its rules/standards of behaviour apply not only to students and their behaviour while on school premises, on school trips or at school but at authorized events or activities such as visits to museums, theatres, etc. as well.
-It also refers to all individuals involved in the education process- parents or guardians, teachers and other staff members.
+The following Code of Conduct and its rules/standards of behaviour apply not only to students and their behaviour while on school premises, on school trips or at school but at authorized events or activities such as visits to museums, theatres, etc. as well.
+It also refers to all individuals involved in the education process-parents or guardians, teachers and other staff members.

-Additionally, there are school rules and instructions regarding students' conduct during online classes and virtual classroom called Online Rules and Netiquette for Students as well as Instructions and Measures for CVID-19 Control
+Additionally, there are school rules and instructions regarding students' conduct during online classes and virtual classroom called Online Rules and Netiquette for Students as well as Instructions and Measures for COVID-19 Control that will be in place if the situation requires it.

-- All members of school community, especially students are expected to conduct themselves in a courteous manner and to treat others with respect and dignity, especially persons in positions of authority. - Students are also expected to be respectful of school property and other students' property. - All members of the school community have a responsibility to maintain an environment where conflict and difference can be resolved in a civil and respectful manner.
+- All members of school community, especially students are expected to conduct themselves in a courteous manner and to treat others with respect and dignity, especially persons in positions of authority. - Students are also expected to be respectful of school property and other students' property.

+• All members of the school community have a responsibility to maintain an environment where conflict and difference can be resolved in a civil and respectful manner.

-THE CODE OF CONDUCT AND THE RULES OF BEHAVIOUR IN FACE-TO-FACE SETTING a) misconduct and disrupting of classes, talking to other students during class;
+THE CODE OF CONDUCT AND THE RULES OF BEHAVIOUR IN FACE-TO-FACE SETTING